Community Benefit Program

 As a nonprofit hospital since 2015, Cedars-Sinai Marina del Rey Hospital conducts a Community Health Needs Assessment (CHNA).
 Our first CHNA was completed in June 2018 and guides planning for improving the health of Cedars-Sinai Marina Del Rey Hospital’s communities.

 The CHNA study includes hundreds of community health indicators and demographic details that help us determine where and how we can make a difference.
 We gather input from individuals who represent the broad interests of the community we serve in an effort to gain a deeper understanding of issues and needs.
-Feel free to review our 2022 CHNA and 2022 Implementation Strategy.
+Feel free to review our 2025 CHNA and 2025 Implementation Strategy *coming soon.

 One area that has been prioritized is homelessness.
 Through both data from our CHNA and our experience as healthcare providers, we know that homelessness is a prevalent issue in Cedars-Sinai Marina del Rey Hospital’s communities.
 We engage in strategic problem-solving through regional collaboratives led by the Los Angeles City Council and the Venice Family Clinic.
 Additionally, Cedars-Sinai Marina del Rey Hospital makes direct grants to area organizations serving homeless individuals and families.